skawo/GodMode9-with-Cartridge-Fixer/README.md

 ## Tracking Repair Progress

-To determine whether the cartridge is improving:
+To determine whether the cartridge is improving, observe the "unfixable chunks" number.
+This number is increased whenever a chunk is skipped, or cannot be fixed.

+Compare the number after each repair pass:

+   - If the number of bad blocks decreases after each run, the cartridge is improving.
+Continue the repair process.
+   - If the number of bad blocks does not decrease after **2–3 attempts**, those blocks are likely permanent and probably will not improve with additional runs.

-1. Hold **Y** while selecting:
+1. You can also track this by holding **Y** while selecting:

    ```text
    Fix cartridge corruption